 Setting a Budget: Expenses You Can Expect Before the Grand Opening

-Opening a food service business is a big expense and it is important that you prepare for it.
-Long before you set up your funding and embark on the process of acquiring the things you need you should establish a budget.
-This will ensure that you do not overspend as you purchase those necessary items and will also give you a guideline of what you can expect to need in funding.
+Opening a food service business is a big expense and it is important that you prepare for it well.
+Prior to acquiring funding and embarking on the process of purchasing the equipment you will need, you must create a budget.
+This will ensure that you do not overspend as you purchase those necessary items and it will give you a guideline as to what type of funding you will need.
 There are several things that you will have to pay for long before the day your establishment opens its doors for the first time.

-If you purchase an old food service building then you may be fortunate enough to find one that includes much of the equipment that you will need.
+If you purchase an established restaurant then you may be fortunate enough to find one that includes much of the equipment that you will need.
 This could save you quite a bit of money.
-However, you want to make sure the equipment meets all codes and law requirements.
+However, you want to make sure the equipment meets all health codes and law requirements.
 You will also need to purchase anything that was not included.
-This covers everything from the major items such as stoves and coolers to the minor such as serving spoons.

 You will want the establishment to have the look and feel that you have created in your mind.
 This means purchasing those items that will create that atmosphere.
 You may decide to invest in new tables and chairs or you may just update the ones that are already in the building.
 You will also want décor in the main areas that is appealing.
 Another often forgotten thing is to make sure that you budget for the small things like condiments, plates, cups, napkins and silverware.
 All of this is important to the atmosphere you create.